What We Do

 Mentoring at The Boston Club

-For more targeted support, members can also take advantage of our Office Hours—brief, one-on-one sessions with TBC members offering expertise in areas like leadership, legal strategy, funding, career transitions, and more.
+For one-time support on a specific topic, members can also take advantage of our Office Hours, held periodically throughout the year, which offer members the opportunity to receive 1:1 mentoring from a TBC member with expertise in a specific topic like leadership, legal strategy, funding, career transitions, and more.

 For more information about the TBC Peer Mentoring Program, please contact TBC Members